Exawind/openturbine/docs/sphinx/theory/overview.rst

    \end{bmatrix}
    \end{aligned}

-Note that in OpenTurbine, degrees of freedom are defined in the inertial coordinate system.
+Note that in Kynema, degrees of freedom are defined in the inertial coordinate system.

 For a discretized flexible multibody system with :math:`k_n` nodes, the